sensu/sensu-docs/content/sensu-go/5.0/guides/enrich-check-results.md

 ## Next steps

-You now know how to run auto-remediation tasks.
+You now know how to run data collection tasks using check hooks.
 From this point, here are some recommended resources:

 * Read the [hooks reference][1] for in-depth documentation on hooks.